Extension Logo

 • Dark red feathers

-• Dual purpose breed, but most often used for laying
+• It is a dual-purpose breed most often used for laying

 • Hardy breed that does well in small flocks